mbbruch/FleetElectrification/README.md

     + Vehicle manufacturing + disposal + recycling
     + Maintenance
     + Per-hour driver costs
-4. Solve a mixed-integer linear program, via Gurobi plus heuristics, to minimize the fleet's private (+ external) costs by optimizing its:
+4. Use Gurobi and heuristics to solve a mixed-integer linear program that minimizes private (+ external) costs by optimizing the:
     + Fleet vehicle mix (number of combustion, hybrid electric, and battery electric vehicles)
     + Fleet operations (vehicle routing and battery charging)
 5. Summarize results